mnlcz/writeups/Writerside/topics/Bandit.md

 ### Using nc to submit things

-This time the user has to submit text to localhost on an specific port.
+This time the user has to submit text to localhost on a specific port.
 To do this, the user has to use the command `nc`:

 ```shell
 echo "CURRENT_PASSWORD" | nc localhost 30000